404EdNotFound/7-Segment-Stopwatch/README.md

+# Please Read before viewing all files
 # 7-Segment-Stopwatch
 This is a stopwatch written with HTML, CSS and Javascript.
 Used to create a stopwatch with 7-segment display.

+# Features
+* 7-Segment Display created with different Div Tags and Styles with CSS
+* Script for Displaying The Stopwatch
+* Updates Every Second
+* Buttons for Starting, Pausing and Resetting

 ## Remixing Ethically: A Note from the Author
 This code is licensed under the MIT License to ensure compatibility with GitHub’s systems.